close menu

 Swish With Salt Water

-Add a teaspoon of salt to lukewarm water and gargle for a minimum of 30 seconds.
-The gentle abrasion from the salt in the water will lift any stuck food particles.
+Use a warm salt water rinse by adding a teaspoon of salt to lukewarm water and gargling for a minimum of 30 seconds.
+Warm salt water can soothe irritated gums or cheeks and help reduce discomfort.
 Salt may also aid the healing process and acts as a natural disinfectant.

 Oral Anesthetics

-Speak to your orthodontist about an anesthetic gel that will numb the painful area.
-There are a variety of oral gels that can help to desensitize teeth and gums.
+Speak to your orthodontist about a recommended topical anesthetic gel that will numb the painful area.
+There are a variety of oral gels that can help with sore spots caused by rubber bands or brackets.

 Over-the-Counter Pain Medicine

-OTC pain medicines can help relieve discomfort.
+OTC pain medicine can help relieve discomfort caused by rubber bands as well as braces adjustments.
 Your orthodontist can also prescribe a strong painkiller if necessary.
-Try not to take painkillers for more than a few days and let your orthodontist know if the pain is severe.
+Try not to take painkillers for more than a few days, and contact your orthodontist immediately if the pain becomes severe or gets worse.

 Heat Pads